InterPro - Online Learning - Tools and & Technology - Canvas - Peer Review an Assignment - for Students

 To provide and receive peer review feedback for an assignment, follow these instructions.

-Click here to watch a Video Demo of How Peer Review Works
+Click here (or the screenshot) to watch a Video Demo of How Peer Review Works

 Important Note!
 Canvas won't let you change your rubric ratings once they're saved.